-This handbook focuses on generic rather than specific issues.

-The information is based on the experience of the OJS Program Office, official and unofficial sources, and the advice of former participants, to whom we are especially indebted.
-Technical terms and common abbreviations are listed in an appendix.
+This Handbook focuses on generic rather than specific issues.
+The information is based on the experience of the ORA Exchange Program, official and unofficial sources, and the advice of former participants, to whom we are especially indebted.
+Technical terms and common abbreviations are listed in Appendix 2.